 Boycotts have a heavy history.
 In December of 1955, the Reverend Doctor Martin Luther King Jr. led the Montgomery bus boycott in Montgomery, Alabama.
 A year later, the laws that segregated buses in Alabama were declared unconstitutional.
 In 1933, the Nazi party organized a national boycott of Jewish businesses in Germany.
 It was one of the early actions taken by the Nazis against Jewish people … Continue reading You Did What?
 I’m Done With You.

+“It’s a 6.
+No, It’s a 9.”
+Survey Results.
 I recently shared a story about my son’s first experience with perspective and asked people to take a quick survey based on their own experiences.
 Respondents were asked to describe specific instances where their views on something important to them made a complete reversal, shifted somewhat, or were not acknowledged or respected by another person.
-Surprisingly, most of the people who took the survey demonstrated … Continue reading Perspectives Exhibit Greatest Flexibility on Polarizing Topics
+Surprisingly, … Continue reading Perspectives Exhibit Greatest Flexibility on Polarizing Topics

 When our son was just starting to learn his numbers, he had a really hard time with the number “6”.
 In fact, he refused to acknowledge it.
 If we showed him a picture of a “6”, he would flip it around and say it was a “9”.
 The more we insisted it was a “6”, the more determined he was to show us it was … Continue reading It’s a 6.
 No, It’s a 9.